theimowski/SuaveMusicStore/en/form_module.md

 The `Field` type has:

 - a `Label` string
-- `Xml` - function which takes `Form` and returns `Xml` (object model for HTML markup).
+- `Html` - function which takes `Form` and returns `Node` (object model for HTML markup).
 It might seem cumbersome, but the signature is deliberate in order to make use of partial application

 > Note: all of above types are generic, meaning they can accept any type of form, but the form's type must be consistent with the `FormLayout` hierarchy.